 Vacuum restriction devices (also known as a penis pump) can be prescribed to treat ED.
 A hollow tube is placed over the penis and then connected to a pump (either operated by hand or battery).

 Due to the pressure created by the vacuum, blood will be drawn towards the penis.
 Once a tension rubber ring is placed at the base of the penis, the pump can produce an erection that can last up to 30 minutes

 The pumping will draw blood towards the penis due to the pressure created by the vacuum.
 When a tension rubber ring is placed around the base of the penis, the penis pump can produce an erection that lasts up to 30 minutes.

 While ED medications work to address the physiological causes of ED, they will not be able to treat underlying psychological causes of ED like depression, anxiety or stress.

 You can potentially treat psychological causes of ED with Cognitive Behavioural Therapy (CBT).
 You can also try using some relaxation methods like breathing exercises, meditation and guided imagery to help relieve some symptoms of anxiety, stress and depression.

 Looking for an ED specialist in Singapore, but not too keen on making the awkward trip to the clinic?

-With Noah, a zero judgement digital health clinic for men in Singapore, you can get the ED treatment you need from the comfort of home.
+With Noah, a zero judgment digital health clinic for men in Singapore, you can get the ED treatment you need from the comfort of home.
 See a licensed doctor and have the prescribed ED medication discreetly delivered to your door within 4 hours at no additional cost.